 Cost anomalies

-DoiT Cloud cost anomaly detection offers end-to-end monitoring of spikes in your Google Cloud, Amazon Web Services, and Microsoft Azure costs across your projects and services.
+DoiT Anomaly Detection offers end-to-end monitoring of spikes in Google Cloud, Amazon Web Services, and Microsoft Azure costs across projects and services.

-Billing records that don't align with your anticipated spending behavior are identified as potential anomalies.
-You can also get insights into which resources are causing the anomalies and take corrective actions if necessary.
+Billing records that don't align with your established spending behavior are identified as potential anomalies.
+The DoiT console provides detailed information such as contributory resources to help you investigate and take corrective actions if necessary.

 Before you begin